The Handcrafted History of Harrington’s Smallgoods

 We take a traditional approach to dry-curing, and to craft our smoked products, we use our own custom-made smoker, which burns manuka chips.
 So, even wood for our smoker comes from New Zealand.
 Throughout the process, we ensure high-quality food safety, risk management, and state-of-the-art traceability.

-Our pork is ‘free-range’.
+It’s on many of our products, and shows that the pork used in those products is free-range.
 This means the pigs can run around outdoors, at will.
 They’re provided with shelter and they can move in and out of the shelter, and freely around the paddocks.
 There are some other times when, for their wellbeing, they need to spend a short amount of time indoors.
 For example, to receive veterinary treatment, in the case of an emergency, or if required or directed by relevant authorities, for example in the case of an exotic disease outbreak.
 Under this definition of free-range, Harrington’s sources different types of pork for our different products: ham and bacon and sausages.

 Read more about the different types of pork right here.